-In 2019, the Sea Turtle SAFE Program (STSP) established a Small Grants Program partnership with the Oceanic Society and State of the World’s Sea Turtles (SWOT).
-Grants are awarded to programs making direct and measurable impacts on sea turtle conservation in their communities by supporting research, conservation and education efforts for the critically endangered Eastern Pacific leatherback and Kemp’s ridley sea turtles.
+Sea Turtle SAFE Partners with the State of the World’s Sea Turtles (SWOT) and Laud Opo to fund impactful local projects saving sea turtles worldwide.
+Grants are awarded to programs making direct and measurable impacts on sea turtle conservation in their communities for the critically endangered Eastern Pacific leatherback and Kemp’s ridley sea turtles.
 Grants are awarded for three categories of proposals: Education & Outreach, Networking & Capacity Building, and Science.

 Details about specific grants can be found at SWOT Grants — The State of the World's Sea Turtles | SWOT (seaturtlestatus.org)